About this document

 First of all, you should have a valid DRACOON account.
 If you do not already have one, you can sign up for a free account here: https://www.dracoon.com/service/free-trial/.

 Since we provide you with the Swagger UI, you do not necessarily need an HTTP client.
-However, if you want to try your first script, you will need a client that is able to connect over HTTPs.
-A JSON parser might help you in generating and parsing JSON structures that are used in the requests and responses – but is also not necessarily required.
+However, if you want to try your first script, you will need a client that is able to connect over HTTPS.
+A JSON parser might help you generate and parse JSON structures that are used in the requests and responses—but it is also not necessarily required.

 First steps